 Some Utah waterfalls are famous and rank among the most beautiful in the world.
 Perhaps our best-known waterfall is Bridal Veil Falls, in Provo Canyon.
 It is lovely and deserves to be included in a list of our best.
 Sadly, it may be the only local waterfall known to many Utahns.
-This waterfall is most likely captured by digital camera and discussed by a local blog host.

 Tourists traveling to Utah often want to see Lower Calf Creek Falls.
 Guidebooks hype it and it is almost always included on lists of the most beautiful falls in the Southwestern US.
 Ironically, most Utahans have never seen it in person and many are unaware of its existence.
-Upper Calf Creek Falls is equally beautiful and definitely more obscure.
+Upper Calf Creek Falls is almost as beautiful and definitely more obscure.
 It is a treasure enjoyed by relatively few people.

 We have a half-dozen other waterfalls that are of comparable beauty, but are almost completely unknown to residents and tourists alike, that can be viewed from the roadside or at the end of a short hike.
 I describe my favorites below.
 I acknowledge that my list is subjective - my favorites - and that many others could easily qualify for a "best in Utah" list.